Homemade vegan Nutella is a delicious copy cat recipe but without all that sugar, palm oil.

 - ¼ tsp of salt

-Spoon the hazelnut paste into a glas jar.
-Let is cool before puttin the lid on
+- Spoon the hazelnut paste into a glas jar.
+Let is cool before putting the lid on

 - Store outside the refrigerator in a dark cupboard

 Want a smoother result replace 1 cup of hazelnuts with cashew nuts.